the episode

 Together, they discuss warnings meant for believers who refuse to grow, passages aimed at legalistic Christians drifting into self-reliance, and verses directed not to believers at all—but to those who were never saved in the first place.
 Through practical examples, biblical context, and heartfelt clarity, this episode helps listeners replace confusion with confidence in God’s character and His gift of eternal life.

-Jacob Paul: Welcome to the truth and love podcast with your hosts Kimberly Faith and John Mack.
-The truth and love podcast seeks to present God’s timeless truth through the lens of his remarkable love.
-So last week, we were explaining that there are seven reasons why, according to the Bible, a truly born again believer cannot lose their salvation.
-And, you know, we talked about this a lot last week was how that is such a peaceful thought and concept.
+Kimberly Faith: So last week, we were explaining that there are seven reasons why, according to the Bible, a truly born again believer cannot lose their salvation.
+And, you know, we talked about this a lot last week, how that is such a peaceful thought and concept.

 Kimberly Faith: Right.

-John McLarty: It’s the gift of God.
-But and then we have everlasting life.
-Yeah.
-We presently possess everlasting life the minute we’re the second we’re born again.
+John McLarty: We presently possess everlasting life the second we’re born again.

 John McLarty: It does.

-Kimberly Faith: And to say it’s not true impugns the nature of God.
-It does.
-And so today’s today we’re gonna focus on some of these hard passages because, well, we’ve picked out five.
+Kimberly Faith: And so today we’re going to focus on some of these hard passages because, well, we’ve picked out five.

-John McLarty: Let’s do.
+John McLarty: Let’s do it.

 You can isolate any verse and make it say whatever you want to, but we have to interpret the scripture in light of God’s nature and what he says about himself because he is the foundation.
 He is the word.
 And the context of who was written to, you know, what was going on.
 And anybody who’s done any, you know, has lived any length of time knows you have to look at the context of things.